The need of monitoring submerged structures in marine environments has been prompting the development of reliable underwater communications.

 AURA is an innovative technology for operating an underwater antenna in order to improve wireless communications, especially in dynamic environments.
 Using a patented, automatic and frequency-tuneable technology, AURA is able to adjust its directional radiation pattern to optimise the radio signal coupling with other devices such as autonomous underwater vehicles (AUVs) or underwater sensors.

 Challenge | Opportunity

-Acoustic systems have poor performance in shallow water, limited bandwidth due to the low frequencies used, may have an impact on marine life, and the ambient noise level could be a limiting factor for communication performance.
-On the other hand, optical systems are very susceptible to turbidity and fouling particles, and they require line-of-sight and thus precise alignment.
+Underwater wireless communications are currently based in acoustic, optical or radio frequency (RF) technologies.
+While acoustic systems have poor performance in shallow water, optical systems are very susceptible to turbidity and fouling particles, and they require line-of-sight and thus precise alignment.

 - Search and rescue